kundan-kumarr/CodeGrind/README.md

 - Explore more unusual edge cases
 - Explore tradeoffs (memory, performance, code simplicity)

+`Plan the Solution`
+- Describe your overall approach in one or two sentences
+- Write down the steps in English
+- Each step should be simple and clear

+`Implement the Solution`
+- Translate your plan into code
+- Review and Evaluate the code

 ##### Key Principles for Effective Preparation
 - ✨2 Code Everyday✨